opoto/leaflet.polyutils/README.md

 #### Encoding:
-A speed profile is encoded as a json value with two fields:
+A speed profile is encoded as a JSON value with two fields:
 * `method` is the function method, as listed above
 * `parameters` is the parameters value as defined above